ButlerHat/KitDigital/REAMDE.md

 # Kit Digital Deploy with Github Actions

+### Requirements

+- The container need to see the orchestrator with name `http://api-orchestrator-service:8000` (change in web/.streamlit/secrets.prod.toml).
+This is due to cloudflare tunnels.
+Can't upload a file greater than 100MB and in this proyect we send files to orchestrator.

-Need to create a secret of cloudflare tunnel
+- Need to create a secret of cloudflare tunnel

 ```yaml
 apiVersion: v1